gilrstein1-ui/Octopi-CoreOne/README.md

 ## How This Guide Was Built

+I have spent many many hours building this up, testing and retrying with different settings.
 Every SSH command, service file, and config block was developed interactively with Claude Opus.
 I planned, tested, verified, and looked up everything extensively before committing each change.

 The **Troubleshooting** section of the full guide includes a ready-to-paste prompt that equips Claude with complete context about this system architecture — so if you hit an issue, you can get targeted help immediately.
+Feel free to post any issues or questions here I'll be happy to help where I can.

 ## Repo Contents